sathrak/socketioandamqplib/README.md

 	In our chat app, users are both producers(i.e. sends chat messages to others) and also consumers (i.e. receives messages from others).
 Let's focus on users being 'producers'.

-	When a user sends a chat message, publish it to chatExchange w/o a Routing Key (Routing Key doesn't matter because chatExchange is a 'fanout').
+	When a user sends a chat message, publish it to chatExchange w/o a Routing Key based.
-	/**
-	 * When a user sends a chat message, publish it to chatExchange w/o a Routing Key.
-	 */
 ```js
 socket.on("Send", function(data,callback){
 	var suId 	= data.uId;